wdporter/i-am-that-vuepress/12-the-person-is-not-reality/readme.md

 **Q:**&ensp;Don’t you become a robot?

 **M:**&ensp;What harm is there in making automatic what is habitual and repetitive?
 It is automatic anyhow.
-But when it is also chaötic it causes pain and suffering and calls for attention.
+But when it is also chaotic it causes pain and suffering and calls for attention.
 The entire purpose of a clean and well-ordered life is to liberate man from the thrall of chaos and the burden of sorrow.

 **Q:**&ensp;You seem to be in favour of a computerised life.